-Written third-party verification documents must be original and authentic and may be supplied by the family or received from a third-party source.
+Written third-party verification documents must be supplied by the family or received from a third-party source.

 Examples of acceptable tenant-provided documents include, but are not limited to pay stubs, payroll summary reports, employer notice or letters of hire and termination, SSA benefit verification letters, bank statements, child support payment stubs, welfare benefit letters and/or printouts, and unemployment monetary benefit notices.